If you’ve always wanted to work with animals, there hasn’t been a better time to become a veterinary technician, often shortened to vet tech.

 In fact, the job market for veterinarian technicians is so strong that the number of open positions is expected to outpace the number of veterinarian technician graduates for the next several years.

-The median pay for veterinarian technicians as of 2010, according to the Bureau of Labor, is about $29,710.
+The median pay for veterinarian technicians, according to the Bureau of Labor, is about $29,710.
 This translates to about $14.28 per hour.
 Veterinarian technicians who have specialized certification, however, have the potential to earn annual salaries of $38,000 to $48,000, depending on their specialization.

 Furthermore, veterinarian technicians who work strictly in laboratory settings as a researcher tend to make more than their counterparts do.
 Veterinarian technicians employed by educational research laboratories, including university laboratories, have a median pay rate of about $36,000 per year.